BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-5/what_is_react.md

 - Isolated pieces of a website or app
 - Can be passed data from parent components in the form of `props`
-- Can be rendered manually, or programatically
+- Can be rendered manually, or programmatically
 - Return JSX

 ---